-For a graduate or professional program of study, an academic year is a period of at least 30 weeks of instructional time.
+• For a graduate or professional program of study, an academic year is a period of at least 30 weeks of instructional time.
 While the Department regulates the amount of coursework that an undergraduate student is expected to complete in an academic year, it does not regulate the amount of coursework that a graduate or professional student is expected to complete in an academic year.
-For graduate and professional programs, the school is expected to establish academic standards to determine the amount of work that a full-time graduate or professional student is expected to complete within an academic year. [§668.3(a)(c)(1) and (2); FSA Handbook, Vol. 3, chapter 1, page 3.2]
+For graduate and professional programs, the school is expected to establish academic standards to determine the amount of work that a full-time graduate or professional student is expected to complete within an academic year. [§668.3(c)(1) and (2)]